-- The goal of this project is to find out what you would like changed in your community to make it a better place. - Choose an issue in your community to focus on health, the environment, social justice, etc. - Take pictures around your community that highlight both the strengths and challenges around your chosen issue. - When taking pictures remember: - No trespassing, respect privacy, and get permission (if taking pictures of people) - Once you are done taking pictures, select 3-4 photographs that you think really capture the strengths and/or challenges in your community. - For each photograph, answer the following questions on a separate sheet of paper: - O What do you see in this picture? - O What is really happening in this picture? - O How does this relate to your life? - O Why does this strength or problem exist? - O What can you do about this? - Once you have answered these questions for each of your photos, put the photos and your answers to the questions into a PowerPoint or booklet to make them easy to share with peers.
+- The goal of this project is to find out what you would like changed in your community to make it a better place. - Choose an issue in your community to focus on health, the environment, social justice, etc. - Take pictures around your community that highlight both the strengths and challenges around your chosen issue. - Also ask to speak to different members of your community (family, neighbors, etc.) about your chosen issue.
+What are their thoughts/insights? - When taking pictures and talking to community members, remember: - No trespassing, respect privacy, and get permission (if taking pictures of or recording conversations with people) - Once you are done taking pictures, select 3-4 photographs that you think really capture the strengths and/or challenges in your community. - For each photograph, answer the following questions on a separate sheet of paper: - What do you see in this picture? - What is really happening in this picture? - How does this relate to your life or the lives of people in your community? - Why does this strength or problem exist? - What can you do about this? - Once you have answered these questions for each of your photos, put the photos and your answers to the questions into a PowerPoint or booklet to make them easy to share with peers.